MetOffice/CDDS/docs/operational_procedure/sim_review.md

 - [x] Confirm that the last line includes the phrase `Moving complete`.

-- [x] Confirm that there is a message for each data set there.

-- [x] Check the message queue to confirm that messages are waiting for processing using:
+- [x] Check the message queue to confirm that messages are waiting for processing.

+!!! info
+    - For CMIP6, you can use following command to confirm that shows the messages are waiting for processing:
       ```bash
       list_queue CMIP6_available
+      ```
+    - For CMIP6Plus, you can use following command to confirm that shows the messages are waiting for processing:
+      ```bash
+      list_queue CMIP6Plus_available
       ```

 - [x] Once you are happy that the `move_in_mass` command has executed successfully, add a message stating this to the